NVIDIA/hpc-container-maker/docs/building_blocks.md

 building block should be installed with development libraries prior to this building block.
 The default is True.

+- __thirdparty__: Boolean flag to specify whether third-party components included by the build script should be retained.
+If True, then the build script option `--thirdparty-path` is added and set to `<prefix>/third-party`.
+The default is True.

 - __version__: The version of Libsim source to download.
 The default value is `2.13.3`.